Enterprise Solution Design Principles

 Data is our most critical asset; it takes priority over application and technology considerations.

-Rationale: To grow as a company, understand and service our customers as well as make good decisions, trustable data is key.
-Data integrity must not be sacrificed to meet application or technology constraints.
+To grow as a company, understand and service our customers as well as make good decisions, trustable data is key.
+Data Integrity must not be sacrificed to meet application or technology constraints.

 We will reduce human latency by providing access to insight and information on the device that can impact decision making faster.

-Putting information in the hands of customers securely.
+Putting information in to the hands of the customers securely.
 Where they are, what they need and the format they want.

-Implications: Rigorous security, service orientation, and technical capabilities needed to enable business partners to offer data solutions to customers with protection, performance and openness of data.
+Rigorous security, service orientation and technical capabilities needed to enable business partners to offer data solutions to customers with protection, performance and openness of data.

 Solution and systems need to be delivered with the appropriate support for our clients.

-Rationale: Reliability of systems is a service that our customers expect and should be included as part of the design of a solution.
+Reliability of systems is a service that our customers expects and should be included as part of the design of a solution.

-Implications: While delivering a solution, we will take into consideration the effort and resources necessary to provide excellent support to our clients.
+While delivering a solution we will take into consideration the effort and resources necessary to provide excellent support to our clients.
 The support of the system should be well documented and roles and responsibilities should be clear prior to a system going live.